Dudnikov v. Chalk & Vermilion Fine Arts, Inc.: Traditional Notions of Fair Play and Substantial Justice are not Offended

 The court evaluated the issue of fair play and substantial justice by considering factors of (1) the defendant's burden, (2) the forum state's interests in the dispute, (3) the plaintiff's interest in receiving convenient and effectual relief, (4) the judicial system's interest in efficiently resolving controversies, (5) the shared interest of the several states in furthering social policy.
-Based upon these factors, the court decided that none of the factors weighed definitively in favor of the defendants.
-This is supported by the fact that defendants' threat of litigation showed they were already willing to litigate in a federal court on the issue.
+Based on these factors, the court decided that none of them weighed definitively in the defendants' favor.
+This is supported by the defendants' threat of litigation, which showed they were already willing to litigate the issue in federal court.

 Holding

-The Court held that specific jurisdiction was proper over defendants Chalk & Vermilion and SevenArts since they committed an intentional action directly aimed at the forum state of Colorado, knew that plaintiffs would feel the impact of their action within the forum state, and were not unduly prejudiced by the exercise of jurisdiction.
+The Court held that specific jurisdiction was proper over defendants Chalk & Vermilion and SevenArts because they committed an intentional act directly aimed at the forum state of Colorado, knew that plaintiffs would feel the impact of their actions within the forum state, and were not unduly prejudiced by the exercise of jurisdiction.

-Significance of Case
+Significance of case

-Dudnikov outlines the treatment of personal jurisdiction with regard to the internet for the Tenth Circuit.
-The court applied traditional tests for personal jurisdiction with regard to due process.
+Dudnikov outlines the Tenth Circuit's treatment of personal jurisdiction over the internet.
+The court applied traditional due process tests for personal jurisdiction.
 The court mentions briefly in its opinion that the question of jurisdiction in this case was not affected by any other statutes applicable to the complaint.
-Thus, Dudnikov is effective as precedent for deciding personal jurisdiction within the Tenth Circuit as long as any other laws applied to the case confer the maximum jurisdiction possible consistent with due process.
+Thus, Dudnikov is effective as precedent for deciding personal jurisdiction in the Tenth Circuit, as long as any other applicable laws confer the maximum jurisdiction possible consistent with due process.